uadyfmat/hci-course-testrunner/Requirements/Metrics Related to Quality Attributes.md

 | :- | :- | :- | :- | :-: | :- | :- |
 |~|~|~|~|~|~|~|

-* For each user who answers the questionnaire, there will be a different row.
+* For each Test Subject who answers the questionnaire, there will be a different row.
 * In the *Timestamp* column, the time and date on which the survey was applied is recorded using the following format: mm/dd/yyyy hh:mm:ss (*4/28/2022 2:04:46*, for example).
 * The following 10 columns correspond to the different statements of the SUS questionnaire.
 Therefore, a value from 1 to 5 will be entered in each column based on the user's response to that question.
 * For each row, there is a *SUS Score* column in which the raw SUS result should be placed, that is, just the calculation obtained by performing the subtractions corresponding to each question and multiplying the value obtained by adding them by 2.5.